On this page...

 Since colonisation, Tasmanian shell necklaces have been researched and collected by many countries.
 They were among a number of cultural objects collected by French explorers in the 1700s as part of a cultural exchange.

-There are four different species of the marina/maireener shells native to Tasmanian waters.
-The marina/maireener, Phasianotrochus irisodonte, commonly known as the rainbow kelp shell, was originally the only shell used to thread in the necklace making tradition.
+There are four different species of the maireener shells native to Tasmanian waters.
+The maireener, commonly known as the rainbow kelp shell, was originally the only shell used to thread in the necklace making tradition.

-In 1966, archaeologist Rhys Jones reported that several pierced shells, exposed from a cremation site on the north-west coast of Tasmania, dated approximately 2,600 years old.
+In 1966, archaeologist Rhys Jones reported that several pierced shells, exposed from a cremation site on the north-west coast of Tasmania, were approximately 2600 years old.

 The shells’ breeding cycle begins in October when the old shells take on a disguise of coral to cover the outer shell.
-The shells move out into 30 feet of water to breed and drop the mollusc spat.
+The shells move out into 10 metres of water to breed and drop the mollusc spat.
 The shells return to shallow water and are fully grown by end of April.

-Recently, shell collectors have experienced decreased shells availability for harvest, and while there is an increase in collectors, suitable sea beds for harvesting have reduced.
+Recently, shell collectors have experienced decreased shells available for harvest, and while there is an increase in collectors, suitable sea beds for harvesting have diminished.

 Necklace makers have noticed that kelp is very scarce where any recreational activities affect previously undisturbed areas.
 In one particular bay there is an abalone fish farm where the fish spat are artificially fed.
-The spat that escape the fish farm attract parrot fish that also consume maireener shells.
+The spat that escape the fish farm attract parrot fish, which also consume maireener shells.

-The effect of global warming on water temperature will also affect spawning and survival of the marina/maireener shells.
+The effect of global warming on water temperature will also affect spawning and survival of the maireener shells.

-My knowledge of shell necklace making came directly through my family.
-It was great grandmother, Granny Laura, who taught mother how to collect, clean and process to make the shell necklaces.
+My knowledge of shell necklace-making came directly through my family.
+It was great grandmother, Granny Laura, who taught mother how to collect, clean and make the shell necklaces.

 My first memory as a young girl is of walking on the beach with my mother and Elders during the mutton bird-season.
 I remember going to the beach with Mum and her friends, and my Aunty Dolly teaching me craft by a very dull kerosene light.